ZeroStudMuffin/CEA2/README.md

 - Once roll, customer and bin are present a **Send Record** button appears.
   Tapping uploads the data to the server and clears the text view.
 If the server returns an error, the provided message is shown instead of a generic failure.
+- App opens with a 4-digit **PIN entry** screen.
+Valid pins are fetched from a Google Sheet so only authorized users can continue to the main menu.